Denise Grimsley: Florida House of Representatives

 In 2004, when incumbent State Representative Joe Spratt was unable to seek re-election due to term limits, Grimsley ran to succeed him in the 77th District, which included northern Collier County, Glades County, Hendry County, and Highlands County.
-She faced attorney Gary Gossett in the Republican primary, and won the nomination of the Naples Daily News, which noted, "She has done her homework and would be an able successor to Joe Spratt" due to her experience in the private sector.
+She faced attorney Gary Gossett in the Republican primary and won the nomination of the Naples Daily News, which noted, "She has done her homework and would be an able successor to Joe Spratt" due to her experience in the private sector.
 Grimsley ended up handily defeated Gossett in the primary, winning with 70% of the vote.
-Upon winning, Grimsley noted, "Obviously you get into the race to win but when you win by this margin, it's very, very humbling.
+Upon winning, Grimsley noted, "Obviously, you get into the race to win, but when you win by this margin, it's very, very humbling.
 Now it's time to get to work for the general election."
 She then faced Pauline New Born, the Democratic nominee, but New Born did not present a significant obstacle to Grimsley, and she won her first term in the legislature in a landslide, with 67% of the vote.
-Running for re-election in 2006, Grimsley was opposed by Zane Thomas, a county planner and the Democratic nominee.
+Running for re-election in 2006, Grimsley was opposed by Zane Thomas, a county planner, and the Democratic nominee.
 She defeated him in a landslide, winning re-election with 60% of the vote to his 40%.
 In 2008, she faced former North Miami Mayor Elton Gissendanner, who moved to Lake Placid after facing corruption charges from his tenure as Executive Director of the Florida Department of Natural Resources.
 Despite Gissendanner's high profile, Grimsley easily defeated him to win re-election, scoring 67% of the vote to his 33%.
 Grimsley was re-elected without opposition in 2010.
-During her final term in the legislature, she came under fire for accepting a $10,000 contribution from the Walt Disney Corporation and then working to include a $1.2 million appropriation for a Lynx bus route from Orlando International Airport to Disney's Orlando resort.
+During her final term in the legislature, she came under fire for accepting a $10,000 contribution from the Walt Disney Company and then working to include a $1.2 million appropriation for a Lynx bus route from Orlando International Airport to Disney's Orlando resort.
 Grimsley, however, disputed that she delivered the project in exchange for the contribution, saying, "I have never discussed these projects with Disney officials.
-These funds were appropriated by the Transportation and Economic Development Appropriations subcommittee.
+The Transportation and Economic Development Appropriations Subcommittee appropriated these funds.
 I trust the subcommittee's judgment that this was a good leverage of tax dollars to facilitate tourism, jobs and infrastructure."